-In this instance, we would advise that you submit your application before the deadline anyway, and indicate in your application that you are still waiting to obtain the evidence.
+If you have already used up your maximum number of self-certified applications for the year, or if you require longer than a 7 calendar day extension, we would advise that you submit your application before the deadline anyway, and indicate in your application that you are still waiting to obtain the evidence.
 As soon as you receive it, you can log back in to your application and add it.
 At least this way you have ensured that you have reported the matter ahead of the assessment.
 It is important to note, however, that your application won't be looked at until your evidence is uploaded.
 If your application closes before you have time to submit your evidence, that is ok, you can just submit another EC application.
 If your application is rejected becasuse the board of examiners have met, you will need to make an academic appeal.
 If you are not able to source evidence for your situation, you might be eligible to self-certify your ECs.

 What do I do if I am unwell in an exam?

 You can ask an invigilator for an 'unfit to continue' form, and then you can leave if needed.
 This ensures your exam will NOT be marked as a non‑attempt and will serve as part of your evidence in your extenuating circumstances application.
 You must follow this up with a full ECs application as soon as possible.
 You should book an appointment with a medical professional as evidence for your ECs.